robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

     |`Who will be Jill Jones manager in a month`|
     |`Who will be Jill Jones manager on July 5th`|

-Usando mais sintaxe de padrão, é possível reduzir o número de enunciados de modelo que você precisa manter em seu aplicativo, ao mesmo tempo ainda obtendo uma pontuação de previsão alta.
+Usando mais sintaxe de padrão, você pode reduzir o número de enunciados de modelo que precisa manter no aplicativo, obtendo, ainda, uma alta pontuação de previsão.

 ### <a name="use-the-utterance-beginning-and-ending-anchors"></a>Use as âncoras de início e término da declaração